theherk/machina-assessment/README.md

 ## Risks 😨

-Since Codeium is both an autocomplete tool and a chat interface there are more varied risks.
-But is offers a fully self-hosted model, so those can be mitigated entirely if needed.

 ### Data Leakage 📤

 Each of the suggestion tools comes with some degree of risk, as they must send code to the API to retrieve a suggestion, but they have varying degrees of openness about how they select data for harvesting, so we'll take this one in each report.